bmkramer/crossref-open-citations/README.md

 The script uses a double loop to retrieve a random set (10 sets of 100) of Crossref DOIs for journal articles with open citation data, published between 2015-2017.
 For each DOI, the number of references from Crossref is retrieved and a random reference is selected from this number.
 For this reference, the citation data are retrieved from Crossref, using the fields identified by [D. Ecer[(https://github.com/de-code) in his [analysis of Crossref (open) citation data](https://elifesci.org/crossref-data-notebook).

 ### Further cleaning and handling
+From the 1000 citations retrieved, 278 were shown to not include a DOI (Fig 1b).
+These were manually inspected to determine whether they were citations to journal articles (n= 110).
+From these, the most recent 48 (representing citations to journal articles published in 2010-2016) were selected to be included on the poster presented at the Workshop on Open Citations.

 ![Winter Solstice Challenge - image](https://github.com/bmkramer/crossref-open-citations/blob/master/Crossref_opencitations_DOIs.png)